 A songwriter typically concentrates on (and usually most values) the practical side.
 Most songwriters have at least some understanding of the theory behind what they do, but to them, songwriting means doing, not studying.

 I think that sounds about right.
-I firmly believe that songwriters improve with some understanding of music theory, but the best advancements will be make by putting that theory to use.
+I firmly believe that songwriters improve with some understanding of music theory, but the best advancements will be made by putting that theory to use.

 But if you’re looking to improve your understanding of the theory that guides and informs songwriting, what do you study?
 Here’s a list that pretty much covers it: